hientptran/WS22-Notes/Operating systems/Process and threads/Process and threads.md

 - A process control block (PCB) contains information about the process, i.e. registers, quantum, priority, etc.
 - The process table is an array of PCB’s, that means logically contains a PCB for all of the current processes in the system.
 - Einigen wichtige Informationen zum Prozesszustand (systemabhängig), werden zu Beginn und am Ende der Zeitscheibe geladen bsz. gespeichert

+- To implement the process model, the operating system maintains a table (an array of structures), called the process table, with one entry per process.
+(Some authors call these entries process control blocks.)
+This entry contains important information about the process’ state, including its program counter, stack pointer, memory allocation, the status of its open files,

 > [!NOTE]- Some examples of information in PCBs
 > - **Pointer –** It is a stack pointer which is required to be saved when the process is switched from one state to another to retain the current position of the process.